-- Pro: Total AS/400 solution - More flexibility than DNS - Good for HTTP, Telnet - No effect of - No effect of - Con: Connection, not load, based - Not active for local clients - No effect on inbound requests - ci on inpound requests
+- Total AS/400 solution

+- More flexibility than DNS

+- Good for HTTP, Telnet

+Disadvantages:

+- Connection based, not load based

+- Not active for local clients

+- No effect on inbound requests

 Where do I go to configure this?

 You can configure this in the Add TCP/IP Route command line and also in the iSeries Navigator interface.
 One is called duplicate route priority, the other is called the preferred binding interface.
 If the value for duplicate route priority is left at the default value of 5, nothing happens.
 If a value greater than 5 is set, then connections are distributed between routes at the same priority.
 The preferred binding interface is used to bind a route to a specific interface by IP address rather than the first one the system sees.